-As discussed throughout this resource, a lack of representation among reviewers, editors, and authors can limit publishing for, about, and by marginalized communities.
-This lack of diversity can result in a narrower body of literature that does not reflect the perspectives and topics of the broader community.
-It is also important to consider the effects of the lack of diversity among the publishers who select, produce, distribute, and market scholarly works.
-Several studies in recent years have revealed that the scholarly publishing workforce identifies as predominantly white (up to 85%), female (up to 76%), heterosexual (83%), and without disability (89%) (Roberts, 2021), (C4DISC, n.d.).
-Additionally, despite the fact that publishing is a majority female profession, researchers have found that older white males more frequently advance to leadership (Taylor, Spilka, Monahan, Mulhern, & Wachter, 2020) and there is a significant gender pay gap within the profession (Page, 2020).
+Several studies in recent years have revealed that the scholarly publishing workforce identifies as predominantly white (up to 72%), female (up to 72%), heterosexual (69%), and without disability/not neurodivergent (78%) (C4DISC, 2024).
+Additionally, despite the fact that publishing is a majority female profession, researchers have found that older white males more frequently advance to leadership positions (Taylor, Spilka, Monahan, Mulhern, & Wachter, 2020) and there remains a significant gender pay gap within the profession (Page, 2020, Gender Pay Gap, n.d.).

-Most publishers have historically operated within subscription or sales models that require payment for access to publications.
-These business models situate research publications behind a paywall, resulting in limited access to research for those who are not affiliated with a subscribing or purchasing institution.
 More recently and under pressure from the academic community, many of these publishers are shifting their business models away from subscriptions and toward open access (OA) publishing, which enables readers worldwide to access publications without a subscription or any related charges.
-Many of these OA business models levy an Article Processing Charge (APC) for open access publication, shifting the cost burden from the reader to the author.
-Some well-resourced institutions subsidize these costs on behalf of their authors and/or encourage them to use grant funds to pay these fees.
+Many of these OA business models levy an Article Processing Charge (APC) for OA publication, shifting the cost burden from the reader to the author.
+Some institutions subsidize these costs on behalf of their authors and/or encourage them to use grant funds to pay these fees (Bolick, 2024).

 Some bibliographic indexing services are owned by publishers.
 These services can amplify inequities through the selective inclusion and ranking of journals and the omission of large numbers of non-English journals as well as English journals based in non-English speaking countries (Bell & Mills, 2020 and Alperin & Costas, 2019).
 As publishing companies continue to grow and acquire such complementary service providers, their influence over what gets published and what is made discoverable increases.
-Where they control these services, publishers should consider the larger implications of algorithmic bias (Noble, 2018) and hidden inaccuracies in research databases (Reidsma, 2019) within the technologies that underpin these indexes.
+Where they control these services, publishers should consider the larger implications of algorithmic bias (Noble, 2018) and hidden inaccuracies in research databases (Reidsma, 2019) within the technologies that underpin these indexing platforms.

 There are many actions that scholarly publishers can take to diversify their workforce and adopt publishing models and practices that promote equitable and inclusive opportunities within their publications.